snuq/VSEQF/Readme.md

 * __Empty Area__

-   Click in an empty area of the sequencer to show a menu providing options to add sequences, and to zoom the sequencer.
+   Click in an empty area of the sequencer to show a menu providing options to add strips, and to zoom the sequencer.